 And if you don’t own your private keys then you risk losing control of your wallet in the case of a hack or perhaps a dispute between you and the wallet provider.
 This could happen with custodial wallet providers like exchanges.

-So we recommend that you never leave your cryptocurrencies on an exchange for too long.
+So I recommend that you never leave your cryptocurrencies on an exchange for too long.
 There are far too many risks for that being a good idea.

 - Learn more about how you can protect your cryptos here

 Does Bitcoin Cash and Bitcoin use the same addresses?